They've Got the Fire: The Return of Montrose

 Next up is the debut of a new song, a ringing, somewhat nostalgic tune called "'69" that fits in so well with the rest of the set that your mind begins to boggle at the potential for this band to generate a fresh new set of Montrose classics.
 The crowd welcomes the newcomer right alongside another taste of the old, the somewhat neglected anthem to attitude "I Don't Want It."

 Saving a pair of nuggets for the big finish, the reborn Montrose closes out the main set with rip-roaring renditions of "Rock Candy" and "Space Station #5."
 The band runs right into a goosebump moment in the midst of the former, as after the first chorus, St. John gives up, grinning like a lottery winner, throws his mike down on the drum riser and lets the crowd sing the entire second verse note for note with no competition from him.
-The blistering "#5" arrives unadorned, no spacey intro, just Montrose himself slamming home those fuel-injecting opening chords as every head in the crowd bangs to the beat.
+The blistering "#5" arrives unadorned, no spacey intro, just Montrose himself slamming home those incendiary opening chords as every head in the crowd bangs to the beat.

-By the time the band re-emerges for a two-song encore, the crowd has already guessed what must be next; there's only one song left from the Montrose album to play.
+By the time the band re-emerges for a two-song encore, the crowd has already guessed what must be next; there's only one song left from the original Montrose album to play.
 Their cries dissolve into delirious cheering as St. John moves center stage, assumes a wide stance, sticks his hands out in front and leans back as if astride an invisible Harley.
 You got it -- it's time to get on your "Bad Motor Scooter" and ride.

 The night's closing words go to the man himself, as Ronnie Montrose explains that when he went about putting together the original Montrose, "There were three bands that I had in mind, three power-trio, guitar-bass-drums-type bands that did it for me - Free, Led Zeppelin, and this band."
 With that, they launch like a rocket into the opening bars of the world's first punk/thrash song, "My Generation."
-The whole band does background vocals on the choruses, straining to make themselves audible over the crowd.
+The whole band does background vocals on the choruses, straining to make themselves heard over the crowd.